 Jazz Band – (Upper Prep and Senior)

-Harrodian School Jazz Band is our flagship music ensemble featuring some of our finest musical talent.
+Harrodian School Jazz Band features some of our finest musical talent.
 The band is open to pupils from the 11s upwards who are at least Grade 4 standard on their instrument.
 The band rehearses for an hour per week and performs regularly at School and external events.

 Orchestra – (Prep and Senior)

-Harrodian School Orchestra welcomes instrumental players of all abilities and prides itself on the cross section of ages inspiring each other.
-This group is conducted by Ms McTighe who is herself a trumpet player.
-She encourages members to develop a passion for orchestral music in a wide range of styles, from John Williams’ film scores to Grieg and Bizet!
+Harrodian School Orchestra welcomes instrumental players of Grade 4 standard and above.
+Players are encouraged to develop a passion for orchestral music in a wide range of styles, from John Williams’ film scores to Grieg and Bizet!

 Junior String Ensemble – (Pre-Prep and Prep)